 How Will My Real Estate Attorney Facilitate Closing?

-- Resolve any issues that are identified during the title search;
+- Resolving any issues that are identified during the title search;

-- Obtain or prepare the documents needed to close the sale;
+- Obtaining and preparing the documents required to close the sale;

-- File the finalized documents with the appropriate offices.
+- Filing the finalized documents with the appropriate offices.

 Here are 5 Things Your Attorney should do during Your Real Estate Closing.

-Once the deal has closed, your lawyer will file all executed documents with the appropriate government entities, thereby making the transfer of ownership official.
-Your legal team will also follow up with the lenders to confirm that the documents pertaining to any resolved liens and/or satisfied mortgages were filed where needed.
+Once funds have between transferred between purchaser and seller, your attorney will file the executed closing documents with the appropriate government entities.
+This makes the purchaser’s ownership of the property is official.
+Your attorney will also follow up with lenders to ensure that any unresolved liens and/or mortgages were satisfied and filed where needed.

 If You Need Assistance for Your Real Estate Closing: